tekumara/notes/python-dependency-resolution.md

 pip-compile will resolve packages for the same Python version and OS it is running on.
 This is most likely to be fine because you probably aren't using [environment markers](https://www.python.org/dev/peps/pep-0508/#environment-markers).

 It uses the [pip backtracking resolver](https://github.com/jazzband/pip-tools/pull/1539).
-Note however that pip-compile's backtracking resolver is not the same as pip's and will select different compatible versions given the same graph.
+Note however that pip-compile's backtracking resolver is not quiet the same as pip's and will select different compatible versions given the same graph.

 The legacy resolver is faster but [isn't a proper dependency resolver](https://github.com/jazzband/pip-tools/issues/1187#issuecomment-663993125) and fails on resolving `oslo.utils==1.4.0`.